Opendigitalradio/dablin/README.md

 Instead using FAAD2, DAB+ channels can be decoded with [FDK-AAC](https://github.com/mstorsjo/fdk-aac).
 You can also use the modified version [fdk-aac-dabplus](https://github.com/Opendigitalradio/fdk-aac-dabplus) of OpenDigitalradio itself, if already installed.

+When the alternative AAC decoder is used, the FAAD2 library mentioned above is no longer required.

 After installing the lib, you have to:
 * enable the regarding line in `Makefile` (when using Make) OR